About the GR13 – Via Algarviana

 The Algarve is full of history and traditions and has lovely views that are different from what we identify with in this area.
 Sleepy little villages, farmed hills, and hidden forests allow you to go back in time, to a slower pace, that allows you to take in the real beauty of your surroundings.

-As you step onto the Via Algarviana, you’ll be transported back in time to a world with minimal roads and old farming practices.
-The trail weaves through a diverse range of landscapes, from cliffs to lush valleys, each offering a glimpse into the amazing natural landscape that will transport you to an older time.
+As you step onto the Via Algarviana, you’ll be pushed back in time to a world with minimal roads and old farming practices.
+The trail winds through a diversity of landscapes, from cliffs to valleys, each a glimpse into the amazing landscapes that are to come.

 You will feel the want to join some of the sections and have longer hiking days, but don’t.
-Take your time, enjoy the scenery, and take time to see and enjoy a slower pace of life.
+Take your time, enjoy the scenery, and slow down to enjoy this pace of life.
 Also remember that some stages are quite hard because they are long and some quite strenuous, so take the easier days to recover or even to take advantage of some sightseeing around the area.

 Stages